projecttacoma/cqm-models/CONTRIBUTING.md

 All new or modified code should be covered by a test when possible.
 However, being covered is not sufficient.
 The author and reviewers are expected to ensure that the new or modified code is **actually being tested**, meaning expected and edge cases are being checked.

-When the code is overly difficult to create an automated test for (which should ideally only be the case for older code not written to be easily tested), then a manual test can be created.
+When the code is overly difficult to create an automated test for (which should ideally only be the case for older code that was not written to be easily tested), then a manual test can be created.
 The manual test should be in a traceable and repeatable formate (e.g., if JIRA is being used, using JIRA tests).

 ## Code